kangle-morning/kangle-morning-2rd-try.github.io/index.md

 </div>

 Welcome!
 I am a Ph.D. candidate in Social Sciences at California Institute of Technology with research interests in American Politics and Political Methodology.
 More specifically, I focus on political behavior such as voter turnout and campaign contributions, working with large voter registration datasets and Federal Election Commission datasets.
 I mainly use R and Stan to employ tools such as probabilistic record linkage, semiparametric regression, and Bayesian statistics.

+I will start my new position as an Assistant Professor in the The Department of Government at American University, starting August 2020.